 Madeleine has a toddler at home so works part-time at the clinic treating a wide spectrum of patients from children to elderly, from sports and work injuries to long term issues.
 Madeleine is also a clinical pilates instructor and has a background in snow sports, ballet, yoga, soccer and hockey.
 Madeleine has been a volunteer coach for many years for Special Olympics New Zealand in skiing and snowboarding.

-Jodi graduated with a bachelor of physiotherapy (with distinction) from Otago University in 2014.
-Her passion for continued learning has resulted in her attaining the NZMPA accredited certificate of Orthopaedic Manual Therapy, a post graduate certificate in acupunture and a post graduate diploma in health practice.
-Jodi subsequently enrolled in a Masters of Health Practice and is currently doing the last paper required for this qualification.
+Jodi graduated with a Bachelor of Physiotherapy (with distinction) from Otago University in 2014.
+Her passion for continual learning has resulted in her attaining the NZMPA accredited certificate of Orthopaedic Manual Therapy, a Postgraduate certificate in acupuncture, a Postgraduate diploma in Health Science and a Masters of Health Practice, all with distinction.

-Jodi has proudly worked with rugby teams for the past 8 years, her love for sport extending from her own achievements with the NZ under 17 Football Ferns and a college football scholarship resulting in two years playing abroad in New York.
+Jodi has proudly worked with rugby and football teams for the past 9 years, her love for sport extending from her own achievements with the NZ under 17 Football Ferns and a college football scholarship resulting in two years playing abroad in New York.
 Although the boots have since been hung up, she still enjoys maintaining a healthy lifestyle through social sport and CrossFit.

-An avid Wellington rugby supporter, Jodi is slowly converting to Canterbury after recently moving to Christchurch with her husband to run the South Island branch of Performance Plus Physio.
+An avid Hurricanes supporter, Jodi is slowly converting to Canterbury after recently moving to Christchurch with her husband to run the South Island branch of Performance Plus Physio.

 Sara has completed her post graduate degree in Physiotherapy and her Masters in Paediatric Physiotherapy.
 She has also completed a diploma in Health and Rehabilitation.